 Family Life is an innovative community service organisation that has provided support to families in the greater bayside region since 1970 as well as a centre of research, knowledge and innovation delivering measurable social change and impact.

-In 1990, Jo was awarded a Churchill Fellowship to study the prevention of child abuse in the United States.
+In 1990, Jo was awarded a Churchill Fellowship to study the prevention of child abuse in the U.S.A.
 In 2013, Jo was awarded an Order of Australia for her outstanding achievement and service.
 As past National President of Family Services Australia, Jo has worked with the Australian Government to implement the 2005 Family Law reforms, and continues to explore how the whole community can be involved in supporting struggling families and solving pressing social problems.
 In November 2015 Jo accepted the position of Adjunct Associate Professor with the Faculty of Business and Law at Swinburne University.